ouseful-testing/circuit-playground-express/docs/index.md

 <img width=400 src="images/Mu_new_device.png" />

-The *Mode* button in the Mu editor toolbar also allows you to set the editor to a Circuit Python Express editor mode:
+The *Mode* button in the Mu editor toolbar also allows you to set the editor to a Circuit Playground Express editor mode:

 <img width=400 src="images/Select_Mode_and_Mu.png" />